Chattanooga Red Wolves SC: History

 On July 31, 2023, Scott Mackenzie was named interim head coach after previous interim head coach Jimmy Weekley had a "recent significant health situation" and was placed on a "medical leave of absence."
 On October 5, 2023, Scott Mackenzie was named full-time head coach and technical director, removing his interim tag.

-On April 2nd 2025 was the first Chattanooga derby against Chattanooga FC, in the second round of the US Open Cup hosted at Finley Stadium, Chattanooga.
-The game finished 1-1 after extra time with the Red Wolves winning on penalties.
+On April 2, 2025, the first Chattanooga derby was held against Chattanooga FC, in the second round of the Open Cup hosted at Finley Stadium, Chattanooga.
+The game finished 1–1 after extra time with the Red Wolves winning on penalties.
 The game had an attendance of 12,131, the second-highest for a second round match in U.S. Open Cup history.
-The Red Wolves were eventually knocked out in the 4th round to MLS side Nashville SC 1-0 at Geodis Park.
+The Red Wolves were eventually knocked out in the fourth round to MLS side Nashville SC, who eventually won the entire tournament, 1–0 at Geodis Park.

 Club identity

 In 2019, the Red Wolves' trademark application was opposed by Arkansas State University.
 On September 18, 2023, the USPTO Trademark Trial and Appeal Board ruled in favor of Arkansas State University and sustained their opposition.